ComScore

 3. Cherries

 Because of their tiny size, lengthy stems and embedded pits, cherries aren’t worth the risk when it comes to feeding them to your dog.
-The actual fruit isn’t toxic, but everything surrounding it is.
+The actual fruit isn’t toxic, but they are a big choking hazard and Dr. Fossum notes the pits contain cyanide.

 what fruits can dogs eat grapes